This article contains affiliate links, you can read my disclaimer here.

 Check out an Art Gallery

 Spend an afternoon at the heritage listed Fremantle Arts Centre.
 Visit the free exhibitions from local, national and international artists.
 The centre also offers a great café, beautiful garden and gift shop.
-From October to March there are also free Sunday afternoon concerts held in the courtyard.
+For the best free thing to do in Fremantle, head to the Arts Centre on a Sunday afternoon for the free concerts in the courtyard.

 The Kidogo Arthouse is worth a visit just to for the location itself.
 Situated at Bather’s Beach in a picturesque 1884 limestone building, this is a great gallery to visit as you stroll around the historic precinct.
 In the summer months, Kidogo also transforms into a cute little beachside café and bar.